 The terrain on which you are going to be hunting is an important factor to consider.
 Terrains differ from place to place.
 And the kind of boot you need for one terrain is different from those you will need for another terrain.
 For instance, if you are going to be hunting in a flat region ankle support is not essential.
 In this situation, a lightweight and flexible boot should be considered.
-In jagged shales, rock and extremely steely conditions, you should consider side boots which have more backbone.
+In jagged shales, rock, and extremely steely conditions, you should consider side boots that have more backbone.
 Essentially, boots that will be able to withstand tough conditions.

 The soles of the boot should also be put into consideration.
 Soles provide shock absorption, balance, lateral stability, traction, and under-the-foot comfort.